FarmData2/FarmData2/CONTRIBUTING.md

 ### 12. Respond to comments, suggestions, requests for changes

 Monitor your pull request for comments, feedback or questions from the maintainers and respond to them in a timely manner.
 This may require you to make additional changes ([Step #5](#5-make-and-test-your-changes) and [Step #6](#6-commit-your-changes-to-your-feature-branch)) and to push them ([Step #7](#7-push-your-feature-branch)) to update your pull request.
-When you think your pull request has addressed all of the changes requested by the maintainers, you should merge the `development` branch again ([Step #10](#10-merge-development-branch-into-your-feature-branch)) and mark it as ready for review again ([Step #11](#11-mark-your-pull-request-as-ready-for-review))
+When you think your pull request has addressed all of the changes requested by the maintainers, you should merge the `development` branch again ([Step #10](#10-merge-development-branch-into-your-feature-branch)) and mark your pull request as ready for review again ([Step #11](#11-mark-your-pull-request-as-ready-for-review))